tiagohcorreia/LAPR2/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * If the user choose option 1, he will see the list of properties availables;
 * If the user choose option 2, the app identifies if the user is a client, an agent, an owner or a system administrator;
 * In case the user is a system administrator, shows a sub-menu with the options of register a new employee, register a store, and specify districts, municipalities and parishes;
-* In case the user is an owner, shows the option of submit a request for listing a property sale or rent, choosing the responsible agent;
+* In case the user is an owner, shows the option of submit a request for announcement a property sale or rent, choosing the responsible agent;
 * In case the user is an agent, shows the option of publishing any a sale announcement on the system.